huggingface/blog/spaces_3dmoljs.md

 ```
 We use a template literal (denoted by backticks) to store our pdb file in the html document directly and then output it using 3dmol.js.

 And that's it, now you can couple your favorite protein ML model to a fun and easy to use gradio app and directly visualize predicted or redesigned structures.
-If you are predicting properities of a structure (e.g how likely each amino acid is to bind a ligand) 3Dmol.js also allows to use custom `colorfunc` based on a property of each atom.
+If you are predicting properities of a structure (e.g how likely each amino acid is to bind a ligand), 3Dmol.js also allows to use a custom `colorfunc` based on a property of each atom.

 You can check the [source code](https://huggingface.co/spaces/simonduerr/3dmol.js/blob/main/app.py) of the 3Dmol.js space for the full code.